 - Fall 1994: Former president Dr. Richard Skinner and members of the campus created a time capsule in celebration of Clayton State’s 25th anniversary.

 - Spring 1995: Clayton State joins NCAA Division II and the Peach Belt Conference.

 - August 1995: Enrollment tops 5,000 for the first time.

 November 1996: Board of Regents authorizes change to university status and approves the name Clayton College & State University.

 - April 1997: Continuing Education Center rededicated and renamed after President Emeritus Harry S. Downs.

-- January 1998: Clayton State becomes the first university in the southeast and third in the nation to issue notebook computers to all students, at all levels, in all majors, as part of the Information Technology Project—transforming the campus and making Clayton State a national pioneer in ubiquitous computing.
+- January 1998: Clayton College & State University becomes the first university in the southeast and third in the nation to issue notebook computers to all students, at all levels, in all majors, as part of the Information Technology Project—transforming the campus and making Clayton College & State University a national pioneer in ubiquitous computing.